tarpn_logo

 12. Using a tool, hold the ring-terminal by the ring-end and solder the blue/white striped wire to the outside of the top of the crimp-end of the terminal.
 A Helping Hands rig is fabulously valuable for this piece.

-13. Push the CAT5 out of the radio from the inside and route the CAT5 wire across the back of the radio, turning about 45 degrees toward the brass spacer, and then wrap all of the stripped wires around the spacer.
-There will be about 1" of stripped wire on between the remaining CAT5 jacket and the spacer, and then a couple of inches of twisted and separate insulated wires going around the spacer.
-Tie wrap the wires together to make a package that won't pull out of the radio.
+13. Push the CAT5 out of the radio from the inside and route the CAT5 wire across the back of the radio, turning about 45 degrees toward the brass spacer, and then wrap all of the exposed CAT5 wires around the spacer.
+There will be about 1" of exposed wire in between the remaining CAT5 jacket and the spacer, and then a couple of inches of twisted and separate insulated wires going around the spacer.
+Tie-wrap the wires together to make a package that won't pull out of the radio.

 Leave enough room to screw down the ring terminal.
 See the images.